 - A minimum age requirement of 21 years old.

-- Minimum 3 years driving experience.
+- Minimum of 1 year of driving experience.

 - Car insurance under your name.

 - Insurance must also be in the same state you'll be driving in and meet that state's minimum requirements.

 - Submission to a background check, which will look for:

 - History of operating a vehicle without insurance.